-EBP Interventions Target Population Expected Proximal Outcomes 12 Reason for Selection Title IV-E Clearinghouse Rating Evaluation Waiver Request Trauma Informed 13 about the event, oneself, others and the world; decrease the emotions that result from maladaptive beliefs (guilt/shame/anger). unaddressed trauma that is a complicating factor in their lives.
+EBP Interventions Target Population Expected Proximal Outcomes Reason for Selection Title IV-E Clearinghouse Rating Evaluation Waiver Request Trauma Informed result from maladaptive beliefs (guilt/shame/anger). lives.
 ARBest is currently training therapists in this modality.
-Arkansas expects CPT to be well-supported when it is rated by the Title IV-E Clearinghouse.
-CPP Children 0-5 and their caregivers Support and strengthen the caregiver-child relationship; reduce emotional and behavioral difficulties associated with trauma.
-CPP is a trauma informed evidence-based model that addresses many of the needs of children and families served by DCFS.
+Arkansas expects CPT to be well- supported when it is rated by the Title IV- E Clearinghouse.
+CPP Children 0- 5 and their caregivers Support and strengthen the caregiver-child relationship; reduce emotional and behavioral difficulties associated with trauma.
+CPP is a trauma informed evidence- based model that addresses many of the needs of children and families served by DCFS.
 ARBest also trains therapists across Arkansas in CPP.
-Arkansas expects CPP to be well-supported when it is rated by the Title IV-E Clearinghouse.
-Not yet rated No FFT Children 11-18 and their families Eliminate behavior problems, delinquency, and substance abuse; improve prosocial behavior for the youth; and improve FFT is a well- supported evidence- based model that addresses many of the needs of older Well-Supported Yes ~
+Arkansas expects CPP to be well- supported when it is rated by the Title IV- E Clearinghouse.
+Not yet rated No FFT Children 11-18 and their families Eliminate behavior problems, delinquency, and substance abuse; improve prosocial behavior for the youth; and improve overall family functioning and skills.
+FFT is a well- supported evidence- based model that addresses many of the needs of older youth and families served by DCFS.
+Well-Supported No •